Raspikabek/fun-with-sfdx/README.md

 Once finished you development create a Pull Request from your feature branch against `QA` branch.
 We will check the code and feature.
 Any issues or code reviews, push against your feature branch and we will see the new additions in the Pull Request.

-The Pull Request will create a Scratch Org for `QA` purpose, where we will test the feature and if everything is ok, the Pull Request will be accepted and merged into `QA`.
+The Pull Request will run a RunAllTests against our `QA` org.
+If the build success we will check the feature and functionality in a Scratch Org.
+If you want to create a Scratch Org with the Pull Request code, run the `createTestScratchOrg.sh` script.

-This final accion will execute a CI process against a DevOrg and run all Tests classes with `QA` content.
+When everything is ok we will merge the PR and a CI Proccess will deploy everything against `QA`.
 If success, we will take care to create a new Pull Request and merge the content in `master`, deploying everything in the final DevOrg (our Dev Hub).

-You can check the pipeline process here:

-TODO : INSERT IMAGE HERE.